Englishson0909/EPA23_SHS/Final project.md

 ## 4. Sample Lesson
 - Lesson objectives: Students will be able to produce correct intonation when using wh-questions and yes/no questions.
-- Warm-up activities: word cloud, guessing game, listen and write
+- Warm-up activities: word cloud[, guessing game, listen and write
 - Instructional materials and methods (e.g., worksheet writing alibi report , Video clip, google translate, etc.)
 - Practice activities: individual tasks, group work (writng alibi report and asking questions)
 - Assessment and feedback methods: recordings analyzed with Praat for formative and summative test